quicwg/base-drafts/draft-ietf-quic-recovery.md

 {{?RFC6675}}, and RACK {{?RACK=I-D.ietf-tcpm-rack}}.
 This section provides an overview of how these algorithms are implemented in QUIC.

-When an ACK frame is received that newly acknowledges a packet, a QUIC sender uses two thresholds to determine if prior packets should be declared lost.
 A packet is declared lost under the following conditions:

-* it has a smaller packet number than the newly acknowledged packet,

-* it is retransmittable and unacknowledged,
+* The packet is unacknowledged, retransmittable, and was sent prior to an acknowledged packet.

-* either its packet number is kPacketThreshold smaller than the acknowledged packet ({{packet-threshold}}), or it was sent long enough in the past ({{time-threshold}}).
+* Either its packet number is kPacketThreshold smaller than an acknowledged packet ({{packet-threshold}}), or it was sent long enough in the past ({{time-threshold}}).

-The received acknowledgement indicates that a later packet was delivered, while the packet and time thresholds provide some tolerance for packet reordering.
+The acknowledgement of a later packet indicates that a packet sent later was delivered, while the packet and time thresholds provide some tolerance for packet reordering.

 Spuriously declaring packets lost leads to unnecessary retransmissions and may result in degraded performance due to the actions of the congestion controller